jeffstephens/retention-manager/README.md

 policies:
   - repository: my-image
     maxTags: 5
+    preserveChannels: true # optional
 ```

 The environmental variable `CONFIG_PATH` should point to this file on disk.

+### `preserveChannels` option

+This setting instructs retention-manager to make sure at least image per "channel" is preserved.
+In the tag `1.1.0-staging`, the channel name is "staging".

+This enables a deployment pattern that works well with [Keel](https://keel.sh/) for building images on different code branches, for example.

 ## Example: Kubernetes CronJob